bellawesley/koddi-test/README.md

-# Koddi Dev Test : Twitter Clone
+# Dev Test : Twitter Clone

 A simple "Twitter Clone" in which users begin by registering/logging in.
 Users are directed to a page where they can post tweets and have the option to view their previous posts.